Can text messages on your phone be used as evidence against you in court?

 Even worse, exchanges over text message can be introduced as evidence in criminal court.
 The Rules of Evidence in Tennessee allow written or recorded statements be introduced by a party in a criminal case.
 Generally speaking, most criminal courts will allow text messages to be presented as part of the State’s case against an accused person as long as they are relevant to the issues in the case and can be authenticated for use in court.

-Always assume your texts can be used as evidence in court!
+Always assume your text messages can be used as evidence in court!

 At this point, it is obvious that you should be careful about what you write to your friends and what information is available on your phone.
 It can easily be used against you later in a court of law.
 So be smart and make sure that you don’t send anything in a text that you aren’t prepared to have read aloud in court.